 Some engines simply counted the number of links coming into a page (inbound links), but Google took the idea a step further.
 Each inbound link comes comes from a page which itself has inbound links.
 The more inbound links on the linking page, the more important that page is and, therefore, the more important the link to our page is.
 So Google gives more weight to inbound links from important pages that it does to inbound links from lesser pages.
 They call the idea “PageRank”, and you can learn all about in this PageRank article.

 Google is the world’s number one search engine, and currently provides the results for around 80% of all the searches done in the world.
 Because of that, it is vitally important for any website that relies on search engine traffic to do well in Google.
 Doing well in Google means making the site ‘important’ in Google’s eyes and, to do that, the site must have good inbound links – as many of them as possible, and preferably from important pages (pages with medium to high PageRank values).

 There are a number of ways.
 Some of them are:-

 Directories usually provide one-way links to websites, although some require a reciprocal link.
-Personally, I have no time for those that require reciprocal links, because they aren't really trying to be useful directories.
+Personally, I have no time for those that require reciprocal links, because they aren’t really trying to be useful directories.
 Submitting to directories is time-consuming and boring, but there are a number of cheap directory submitting services that do a very good job.
-There are several of them in this forum thread.

 Link exchange centers